MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ### Add multiple conditions

 If you want to match your entities only if multiple conditions are met, you can do so by adding more conditions that will be linked through an **AND** operator.
-Simply select **Add Condition** as shown below in blue.
-You can also remove conditions by selecting the button that is highlighted in red.
+Simply select **Add Condition** as shown below in #1.
+You can also remove conditions by selecting the button that is highlighted in #2.

-// 3 <!-- in the text and in the image that will replace the one below, replace the blue color with "1" and the red color with "2"-->

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-add-condition.png "Add condition")